 We already knew that the Leapmotor C01 would get the same three-screen layout as its SUV sibling.
-Now Leapmotor has confirmed that same be releasing an official interior image.
+Leapmotor has since confirmed that same be releasing an official interior image.
 The EV gets three screens: a digital instrument cluster, a large central display, and a dedicated touchscreen for the co-driver.
 While the screen sizes have not been mentioned, they’re likely to be the same as the SUV; 10.25-inch driver’s and co-driver’s displays and a larger 12.8-inch infotainment screen.
 Moreover, the screens are powered by Qualcomm 8155P processor and support iFLYTEK’s 3.5-gen voice recognition and industry-first FACE ID face recognition.

-The system has another industry-first feature called the Android virtual machine with 99% compatibility rate for popular applications.
+The system has another industry-first feature called the Android virtual machine with a 99% compatibility rate for popular applications.
 Moreover, there are 40 pre-installed functions that do not need downloading and are ‘click-to-use.’
 Additionally, the vehicle’s software is also compatible with Oppo and Apple devices where customers can use their smartphones or smartwatches to access certain functions of the car such as door lock/unlock and automatic drive-in/drive-out remotely.

 Nappa leather upholstery

-Additionally, the electric sedan comes loaded with premium features.
+The 01 electric sedan comes loaded with premium features.
 Customers will get Nappa leather upholstery along with full leather-wrapped door panels.
 The Nappa leather-wrapped front seats also get heating and ventilation, while the steering is also wrapped in the same premium material.
 The brand has used suede to cover the headliner.
 Leapmotor calls the rear seat behind the co-driver the boss seat—a single button can move the front seat forward by 10 cm, and the rear seat backrest gets reclined by 10 degrees.